-Costa Rica will remain an amazing place to visit for so many reasons.
+Costa Rica is an amazing place to visit for so many reasons, even amidst COVID.
 For those concerned about the quality of health care in this country, as International Living reports, “By almost any standard, Costa Rica has some of the best healthcare in Latin America.”
 At Bodhi Surf + Yoga, our collective experience has been the same.
 Costa Rica is a very clean country at the best of times, and with these extra precautions in place, it’s safe to assume it’s never been cleaner!
-For example, in much of the country (including our area!), there is potable water which drastically cuts down on the amount of people who get sick.
+Just as an example, in much of the country (including our area!), there is potable water which drastically cuts down on the amount of people who get sick.

-Visiting the Costa Ballena area (Ojochal, Bahia Ballena, Uvita, Dominical)
+Why visit the Costa Ballena area (Ojochal, Bahia Ballena, Uvita, Dominical) in the COVID era